Oklahoma Non Compete Agreement explained

 If you have any questions about non compete agreements, please feel free to contact me anytime at sjr@shawnjroberts.com.

-The short answer is that if you are in Oklahoma the non compete agreement it is not enforceable (Title 15 O.S. section 219.A.).
-With a couple of exceptions, Oklahoma law is clear that an individual is allowed to work in his or her chosen business or industry even if a piece of paper says otherwise.
+With a couple of exceptions, Oklahoma law is clear that a former employee is allowed to work in his or her chosen business or industry even if a piece of paper says otherwise.
 While competition is allowed, Oklahoma law prohibits a former employee from soliciting the established customers of the former employer.
+When the Supreme Court of Oklahoma addressed the non-compete issue in 2011 it was crystal clear about enforceability: